Engee documentation

 • one is implemented as a subsystem with a port EnablePort (triggered by the presence of a positive signal at the input,

-• the other one is implemented as a subsystem TriggerPort, and it triggers when a rising edge of the signal is registered.
+• the other is in the form of a subsystem TriggerPort, and it is triggered when registering the rising edge of the signal.

 image.png

 Both counters, when triggered, add one to their output signal.
-But, as we can see from the colouring, the triggering time (Sample Time) of the second counter is determined by the operation of the TriggerPort block, so the colour of the counter block differs from the colour of the other blocks in the system (for which the sampling time is set to 0.01).
+But, as we can see from the coloring, the response time (Sample Time The use of the second counter is due to the operation of the block TriggerPort, therefore, the color of the counter block differs from the color of the rest of the system blocks (for which the sampling time is 0.01).

-The model allows us to study how different subsystem execution control blocks work.
-Let's run the model and analyse the results.
+The model allows you to study how different subsystem execution control units work.
+Let's run the model and analyze the results.

 In [ ]: